brightparagon/webpack-conquer/README.md

 # webpack-conquer
 Conquer webpack v4 step by step inspired by the official webpack document

+General explanation and example codes about webpack4 are elaborated in Korean in my blog - https://brightparagon.wordpress.com/category/development/webpack/

 ## List of Contents
 1. Getting Started
 2. Asset Management